Updated July 2016

-Hello, we are Tim and Jenni Jarvis from Maryville, Tennessee.
+Hi, we are Tim and Jenni Jarvis from Maryville, Tennessee.
 Jenni is a nurse.
-And Tim was teacher at Maryville Christian School.
-And we have a baby boy named Keelyn.
+And Tim was an elementary teacher.
+And we have 2 boys, 3 years old and 1 year old .
 We are lovers and followers of Jesus Christ.
-Our desire is that we’ll strive to love and serve and grow closer to God more each day.
-We do not claim to have it all right or to have all the answers, and we certainly don’t claim to live this life fully the way God intended.
-But we are working at it and growing everyday.
-We may trip and stumble, we are sinners, but forgiven, reaching out for Jesus, and He has taken our hands.
-He is calling us into love, to walk in faith and with action.
+Our desire is that we’ll strive to love and serve and grow deeper in this walk with God.
+We do not claim to have it all right or to have all the answers, but we are working at it and growing everyday.
+We’ve felt his calling into love, to walk in faith and with action.
 We want to make ourselves available and obedient to living this life for Him.
 He calls each of us to carry our cross, to lay down our lives, to put away our own human desires, and pick up the desires of Jesus.
-We are just regular ole folks, and we are all invited to be a part of His beautiful story.
+For now, we have followed His call to Kenya.

-The summers of 2009 and 2010 Jenni spent in Kenya on mission trips, it was a truly an indescribable experience, she felt like she was exactly where she was made to be.
+The summers of 2009 and 2010 Jenni spent in Kenya on short-term summer mission trips, it changed the way I viewed life, and I felt like I was exactly where I was made to be.
+I was volunteering to teach in schools in slums around Nairobi.
 Tim was also there in 2010 which was where/when we got engaged.
 We both have the same desires placed in our hearts for missions and specifically Kenya.
-We were then in Kenya from Aug 2012 to November 2012.
-(We temporarily returned to the States to deliver our first baby!)
-And have now been back in Kenya to live since August 2013.
+We then decided to follow God’s lead to move to Kenya in August 2012.

-We want to be Jesus’ hands and feet to care about the orphans, the displaced children, the widows, and to show them what love is, so that they may know love, and that HE is love, and HIS love is so much bigger than ours.
+Our goal is that we want to be Jesus’ hands and feet to care for orphans and vulnerable and displaced children, and to show them what love is, so that they may know love, and that HE is love, and HIS love is so much bigger than ours.
 We just want to love them, care for them, and teach them about Jesus, disciple them, so that they may have hope, faith and a relationship, and continue the cycle of love and sharing the Good News.
 We want to take care of “the least of these”(Matthew 25).

 Matt 16:24 says “Then Jesus said to his disciples, “If anyone would come after me, he must deny himself and take up his cross and follow me.”
 Luke 14:26 “If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple.
 And anyone who does not carry his cross and follow me cannot be my disciple.”
-We don’t hate our families, we love them a lot.
-We don’t hate ourselves or eachother.
-What we believe he is saying, is that our desires to please God are to be so much stronger than my desires to please myself, to please my family.
+We don’t hate our families, and we don’t hate ourselves or eachother.
+What we believe he is saying, is that our love for Him ought to be so great that is doesn’t compare to any other.
+And that our desires to please God are to be so much stronger than my desires to please myself, to please my family.
 I think that this is saying that our love for HIM is to be so much greater, that he just wants us to choose to live our lives for Him, not the life anyone else thinks is fit for us, not the life that this world thinks we all need (“american dream”), not the life that we think is best, but the life the HE knows is best.
 He wants us to choose HIS life- because He is the Creator, and He created a path designed for us to walk down, but we have to choose to take that road, over EVERYTHING else.
 We are praying that our worldly desires be removed and replaced with His plan, and that we may be strong, obedient, and recognize that we can’t do it alone in our flesh, but through Him, all things are possible.

 What we are doing: